 Graduates of an Associate of Applied Science in Public Safety and Security could gain physical as well as psychological training needed to work in today's society.
 Strategies related to law enforcement, communication, and security operations could benefit those working in the field.

 Entry-level positions graduates could pursue include:

-- Enforcement or safety officer
+- Public safety officer